-Welcome to part I of Raise Healthy Eaters’ Meal Planning Series.
+Welcome to Part 1 of my Meal Planning Series.
 Before digging into the mechanics of meal planning, take time to consider what may be holding you back from feeding your family the way you want to.

 So parents may put off making meals until they have more time to cook from scratch, instead of starting where they are now.
-As Ellyn Satter said in my interview with her, simply start by getting into the habit of eating together.
-In part 2 of this series you’ll learn easy ways to add tasty and healthy meals to your repertoire.
+As feeding expert Ellyn Satter said in my interview with her, simply start by getting into the habit of eating together.
+In part 2 of this series, you’ll learn easy ways to add tasty and healthy meals to your repertoire.

-4) Our culture: Several years ago my husband and I visited my family in Serbia.
-I was amazed at how my aunt and cousin cooked breakfast, lunch and dinner.
-I mean real, from scratch meals.
+Several years ago my husband and I visited my family in Serbia.
+I was amazed at how my aunt and cousin cooked breakfast, lunch, and dinner.
+I mean real, from-scratch meals.
 In their culture, feeding yourself takes priority.

-But in our culture it is acceptable to feed yourself poorly.
+But in our culture, it is acceptable to feed yourself poorly.
 I once talked with a woman who thought going into a store and buying a cheese stick was too much work.
-When I find myself complaining about going to the grocery, I remind myself that nothing is more important than feeding myself and my family well.
+When I find myself complaining about going to the grocery store, I remind myself that nothing is more important than feeding myself and my family well.